SilhDing/SilhDing.github.io/source/_posts/shoppingweb.md

 We implemented a distributed web server which can emulated online shopping (browse buy).
 The system consists of multiple tiers, and is able to scale in or out accordingly, depending on the current QPS.

-Please note that it is a small project, and there is, in fact, no any real shopping applications, we as want to mainly pay attention to design and implementation of scalability and system hisrarchy.
+Please note that it is a small project, and there is, in fact, no any real shopping applications, we as want to mainly pay attention to design and implementation of scalability and system hierarchy.

 We also want you to keep in mind that: